The Erawan Group is managed on the principle of good corporate governance

 Sub-committees are as follows:

-3) The Nominating and Corporate Governance Committee is composed of 3 non-executive directors and is responsible for reviewing the structure of the Board, establishing qualifications for specific positions, considering and selecting qualified candidates for directorships, and determining fair and reasonable criteria for directors' compensation.
+3) The Nominating and Corporate Governance Committee is composed. of one independent director and two non-executive directors and is responsible for reviewing the structure of the Board, establishing qualifications for specific positions, selecting qualified candidates for directorships, and determining fair and reasonable criteria for directors' compensation.
 Additionally, the Committee is tasked with assessing the performance of the Board and other committees appointed by the Board.
 The Nominating and Corporate Governance Committee also oversees the adherence of directors, executive officers, and staff at all levels to Good Corporate Governance practices and the Code of Conduct.

-4) The Management Development and Compensation Committee is composed of 3 non-executive directors and is responsible for proposing development policies, assessing the knowledge, skills, and compensation of the Executive Management, formulating the executive management succession plan, and reviewing the company’s human resources development policy.
+4) The Management Development and Compensation Committee is composed of one independent director and three non-executive directors and is responsible for proposing development policies, assessing the knowledge, skills, and compensation of the Executive Management, formulating the executive management succession plan, and reviewing the company’s human resources development policy.

 Role and Responsibilities of the Board of Directors and the Sub-Committee